A great taboo – a marriage breaker

 It’s important, that you discuss pain during sex with your doctor.
 Both for the sake of your sex-life and to rule out any underlying (serious) condition.

 Platelet Rich Plasma has found it’s way into various fields of medicine.
 It can also be used for sexual rejuvenation in men and women.
 Keep in mind, that you may need maintenance treatment 8-12 months after the initial course.
 For some, the effect may last much longer.

 PRP may be used in the following conditions for men:

 - Small or abnormal sized penises

-- To increase the sexdrive or get a more erect erection even in the absence of any condition
+- To increase sex drive or get a more erect erection, even in the absence of any condition

-PRP treatment in men may improve libido (=sex drive), increase sexual pleasure, increase penile girth and length and improved penile blood circulation
+PRP treatment in men, may improve libido (sex drive), increase sexual pleasure, increase penile girth and length and improve penile blood circulation.

 - Decreased libido